Michelle Hadley: ‘Dateline’–Wife Framed Hubby’s Ex In ‘Rape Fantasy’ Ads Scheme

 — Mae_Westside (@Mae_Westside) January 11, 2017

-- Angela Diaz’ husband, Ian Diaz, a US marshal, has not been charged in any crime.
+- Angela Diaz’ husband, Ian Diaz, a U.S. marshal, has not been charged in any crime.

 - Angela Diaz, who has also been implicated in the stolen identities of other people, is the daughter of a doctor in Arizona.